 To develop both width and depth in leadership and organisation, you need to have a multidimensional mirror for the client to see themselves in.
 This is achieved via reflection around the texts, through the sessions with you as a leadership trainer, and the tests and analyses surrounding their own leadership.
 One test is done online, while the others develop by answering questions in the material.

-Recommended price per participant depends on the market where you work, but in Sweden the recommended price is: €4000-€6000 (excl. taxes).
+Recommended price per participant depends on the market where you work, but a general recommended price is: €4000-€6000 (excl. taxes).

 Methodology – The Leadership Trainer’s Only Tool